-This is the first course in the Nursing Leadership and Administration graduate program.
 The purpose of this course is to prepare nurses for leadership with patients, families, and other healthcare team members.
 The course provides a global context for the complex issues within contemporary healthcare as well as essential skill sets for coordinating clinical care and leading and developing teams.
 The course is relevant for nurses who aspire to lead at the point of care or in formal management positions.

-Prerequisite: Admission to MSN in Nursing Leadership and Administration program Three Semester Credits (Contact hours per week: Lecture 3)
+Prerequisite: Admission to MSN in Nursing Leadership and Administration track Three Semester Credits (Contact hours per week: Lecture 3)